Global controllability of Boussinesq flows by using only a temperature control: Introduction

-As more comprehensively described in \Cref{section:proofmainresult} (\cf~\Cref{subsection:conclusion}), the proofs of Theorems~\Rref{theorem:main} and~\Rref{theorem:secondmain} effectively reduce to controlling the vorticity, the temperature, and the average velocity.~These sub-goals are then achieved by means of the following main steps (see also \Cref{Figure:at}).

-First, our efforts concentrate on steering the temperature without significantly changing the vorticity, as stated in the form of \Cref{theorem:main_smalltimelargecontrol}.
-Hereto, several preliminary constructions are presented in \Cref{section:preliminaries}.
-Next, finitely decomposable controls, possibly supported everywhere in the torus, are obtained in \Cref{section:degencontrols} for linear equations.
-Then, a localization procedure for the controls is carried out in~\Cref{section:localizing}, utilizing explicit constructions and the method of characteristics.
-Subsequently, \Cref{theorem:main_smalltimelargecontrol} is concluded in \Cref{subsection:additive} by a hydrodynamic scaling procedure that relates the final states of the nonlinear system with those of linear transport equations conveying along a special vector field which is spatially constant and vanishes in the horizontal component.
+\paragraph{Outline of the paper.} As described in \Cref{section:proofmainresult}, the proofs of Theorems~\Rref{theorem:main} and~\Rref{theorem:secondmain} are reduced to controlling the vorticity, the temperature, and the average velocity.~These sub-goals are achieved by means of the following main steps (\cf~\Cref{Figure:at}). {\it A)} The temperature can be controlled without significantly changing the vorticity; see \Cref{theorem:main_smalltimelargecontrol}.
+Hereto, preliminary constructions are presented in \Cref{section:preliminaries}, finitely decomposable controls (possibly supported everywhere) are obtained in \Cref{section:degencontrols} for linear transport equations, a localization procedure is carried out in~\Cref{section:localizing}, and a hydrodynamic scaling is discussed in \Cref{subsection:wellposedness}. {\it B)} As detailed in \Cref{theorem:propvortcontrl}, the vorticity can be controlled through well-prepared initial conditions. {\it C)} The previous arguments are put together in the proof of \Cref{theorem:control_vorttemp}, which concerns a vorticity-temperature formulation for the Boussinesq system.
+Finally, the main results are concluded in \Cref{subsection:conclusion}.

-Second, we show in the form of \Cref{proposition:propvortcontrl} how the vorticity can be controlled through a well-prepared initial condition for the temperature; in this step, the thermal component of the system might approach an unwanted state.
-The proof involves energy estimates for carefully chosen remainder problems, which shall be discussed in \Cref{subsection:multiplicative}.

-Third, the above pieces are put together in the proof of \Cref{theorem:control_vorttemp}, which combines the previously described steps: 1) after a regularization stage, the temperature is driven to a well-selected state; 2) the vorticity is controlled, but the thermal part of the system behaves unfavorably; 3) the temperature is corrected while a desired vorticity profile is maintained.